jaspector

 • (Nebraska State Fire Marshal (NSFM) plan review required statewide for commercial and public buildings.)

-Do I need a building permit in Ord, NE?
+01 Do I need a building permit in Ord, NE?

 Building permit required for construction, reconstruction, alteration, repair, or conversion of any building or structure within city limits.
 Specific thresholds and exemptions established by Ord Municipal Code; confirm current requirements with City Hall.
 NOTE: Because Chapter 9 Article 1 was repealed in 2014, current permit requirements must be verified directly with City Hall.

-How do I apply for a building permit in Ord, NE?
+02 How do I apply for a building permit in Ord, NE?

-How do I schedule a building inspection in Ord, NE?
+03 How do I schedule a building inspection in Ord, NE?

-Inspections can be scheduled via: CRITICAL GAP: Chapter 9 Article 1 (Building Inspector) was repealed in 2014.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ord, NE via: CRITICAL GAP: Chapter 9 Article 1 (Building Inspector) was repealed in 2014.
 Current structural inspection regime must be verified directly with City Hall.
 A contract building inspector or arrangement with regional program may exist, or building inspection may have been re-enacted under different ordinance., No municipal electrical inspection program confirmed.
 All electrical work falls under NSED District 10 jurisdiction., Confirm local plumbing inspection requirements with City Hall., Nebraska State Fire Marshal (NSFM) plan review required statewide for commercial and public buildings..

-Other cities in Valley County
+Other jurisdictions in Valley County.

-View all Valley County jurisdictions →
+All Valley County jurisdictions →